rprt/rspec-page-regression/README.md

 ### Image difference threshold

-By default, a test fails if only a single pixel in the screenshot differs from the expectation image.
+By default, a test fails if only a single pixel in the screenshot differs from the reference screenshot.
 To account for minor rendering differences, you can set a threshold value that allows a certain amount of differences.
 The threshold value is the fraction of pixels that are allowed to differ before the test fails.

     RSpec::PageRegression.configure do |config|
       config.threshold = 0.01
     end

-This setting means that 1% of pixels are allowed to differ between the rendering result and the expectation image.
+This setting means that 1% of pixels are allowed to differ between the rendering result and the reference screenshot.
 For example, for an image size of 1024 x 768 and a threshold of 0.01, the maximum number of pixel differences between the images is 7864.

 ## [Using the selenium driver](id:selenium)